Glasgow–Edinburgh via Falkirk line: 1980s

-In 1984 the Polmont rail accident, where a train hit a cow on the track (part of the cow's leg was trapped in the bogie of the train, lifting it off the track) resulted in 13 deaths and 61 injuries.
+In 1984, the Polmont rail accident resulted in 13 deaths and 61 injuries.
+A train hit a cow on the track; part of the cow's leg was trapped in the bogie of the train, lifting it off the track.
 It led to a debate about the safety of push-pull trains.

-In the late 1980s with the electrification of the Great Eastern Main Line by British Rail, the DBSO set-up was planned for replacement with Class 158 in four and six car formations, however due to delays in deliveries and the need to release the stock for the Great Eastern Main Line, Class 156 were used for a short period, prior to being put into use on the Far North Line.
+In the late 1980s, the DBSO control cars were planned for replacement with s in four- and six-car formations.
+However, due to delays in deliveries and the need to release the DBSOs to the Great Eastern Main Line, s were used for a short period, prior to being put into use on the Far North Line.

 1990s/2000s

-Delivery of the Class 170s since 1999 has displaced the Class 158s for other duties, including the Far North Line.
+Delivery of the s in 1999 displaced the Class 158s for other duties, including the Far North Line.
 Other motive power can be seen as a result of operational considerations including Classes 156 and 158.